Trisha Yearwood (album)

 Trisha Yearwood is the debut studio album by American country music singer Trisha Yearwood, released on July 2, 1991, by MCA Records.
+The album reached number 2 on Billboard's Top Country Albums chart, and was certified 2× Platinum for sales of two million copies.
 It features her first Billboard Hot Country Songs hit "She's in Love with the Boy", which reached the top of the country charts in August 1991.
 Also included are follow-up hits "Like We Never Had a Broken Heart" at 4, "That's What I Like About You" at 8, and "The Woman Before Me" also at 4.
-The album itself reached the number 2 position on Billboards Top Country Albums chart, and was certified 2× Platinum for sales of two million copies.

-Content

 The track "Victim of the Game" was originally recorded by Yearwood's friend and future husband, Garth Brooks, for his 1990 album No Fences.
 "That's What I Like About You" was also recorded by James House on his 1990 album Hard Times for an Honest Man.